 Regardless of which data system you use, you will need to document the surveys in a spatial format like a tracklog.
 Creating tracklogs lets you and others know which survey areas have been completed and how many miles have been covered.
 They can also be referred to in subsequent years to note changes and patterns such as repeat invasions.
-Tracklogs are required for annual submittal to NRD.
+Tracklogs, or some other method to summarize miles surveyed, are required for annual submittal to NRD.

-You can develop your tracklog in a variety of ways.
+You can develop your track data in a variety of ways.
 You can upload an existing road and trail GIS layer to any application if working along a mapped road or trail.
-Collector can create tracklogs of a surveyor's route.
 If using Observer Pro or Survey 123, you can add a third-party app, like GPS Logger for Android, to document tracks.
-Calflora's Survey Entry application allows you to add a plant list and to buffer a line to your sight distance.
-For example, if you were on a trail and assume you could see 3 meters on either side of the trail, you can buffer a line by 3 meters to generate a polygon of your survey area.